Venice 2 Days: First Timers Will Fall In Love!

 Although plain looking on the inside, the interior features amazing gothic architecture, with beautiful stained glass windows and paintings, most notably the Assumption of the Virgin (Assunzione della Vergine) and Pesaro Madonna (Madonna di Ca’Pesaro), both painted by Titian in the 15th century.

-There is also a large tomb build like a pyramid, decorated with intricate sculptures dedicated to Antonio Canova, an 18th century Italian sculptor.
+There is also a large tomb built like a pyramid, decorated with intricate sculptures dedicated to Antonio Canova, an 18th-century Italian sculptor.
 Overall, if architecture or art interests you, it’s well worth visiting!

 Attraction Details